avolkov/rpi-opencv/libtbb2.md

 In order to prevent the error `error compilation requires an ARMv7-a architecture.` even though Raspberry Pi 2 runs on armv7-a, there's something is wrong with the compiling option when defining the architecture.

-For more information about workaround see [Compile OpenCV with TBB on Raspberry Pi 2](http://stackoverflow.com/questions/30131032/compile-opencv-with-tbb-on-raspberry-pi-2)
+For more information about the workaround see [Compile OpenCV with TBB on Raspberry Pi 2](http://stackoverflow.com/questions/30131032/compile-opencv-with-tbb-on-raspberry-pi-2)

 Use 2 threads instead of 4 (the number of CPUs) because of the high memory usage raspberry pi will run out of physical memory and will use swap significantly slowing down build process.